I've got a mono repo with multiple languages, but Snyk has only found one of them

-Please check our list of supported languages and package managers for an up to date list.
+Please check our list of supported languages and frameworks for an up-to-date list.

 Please note that there can be some differences between the files required for CLI support vs GIT import support.
 If you are having issues with the testing or import of a particular language's manifest files, please check the relevant section of that language in the link above.

 If you are not seeing a project file at all in the web UI, note that projects without any detected vulnerabilities are filtered out by default.
 Check if it is filtered out by turning on the 'without issues' checkbox.
 If it is there, open the project and check that the dependency count is as expected.

 If you are testing a monorepo via CLI, the standard

 snyk test will only test the first manifest it finds.
 To find all manifests, please use the

 --all-projects option, unless there is a different option listed on the language support page for the language in question (eg.